PENG-Zhe/starter-academic/content/publication/2017-ICC-USafety/index.md

 ---
-title: "U-Safety: Urban Safety Analysis in a Smart City"
+#title: "U-Safety: Urban Safety Analysis in a Smart City"
+title: '<a href="https://ieeexplore.ieee.org/document/7997102" target="_blank">U-Safety: Urban Safety Analysis in a Smart City</a>'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here